dvcrn/proton/HOW-TO-LAYER.md

 - Create your own config keys that your layer uses later like `showTabBar` or `shouldPrintHelloWorld`
 - Overwrite atom environment configurations

+Point 1 is very useful if you want to give the user the option to configure your layer. `["myLayer.printHelloWorld" true]` is creating this config key inside atom.

 Point 2 is very straight-forward.
-Just check what config key you want overwrite and specify them like this: ["editor.something" true]
+Just check what config key you want overwrite and specify them like this: `["editor.something" true]`

-Point 1 is very helpful if you want to give the user the option to configure your layer. `["myLayer.printHelloWorld" true]` is creating this config key inside atom.

-Once all config has been retrieved, atom will proceed to call `init-layer!` with the __entire layer and user configuration__ as second parameter.
+Once all config has been retrieved, proton will proceed to call `init-layer!` with the __entire layer and user configuration__ as second parameter.
 This includes:

 - Configuration the user has specified in his / her `.proton` file
 - Configuration fragments that a layer specified (like `myLayer.printHelloWorld`)